 Estepona’s public spaces have a wealth of green parks, artistic decorations and sculptures.
 An enjoyable walk around town that we recommend doing is the Route of Artistic Murals which entails the facades of large buildings being used as canvases for more than 40 artistic paintings.

-The Hotel Infrastructure of Estepona is of a high quality as tourism has become one of the central business activities of the town.
+The Hotel Infrastructure of Estepona is of high quality as tourism has become one of the central business activities of the town.
 Increasingly, hotels in the area choose to include conferencing and business services in their offering.

 The town registered a steady increase in the number of overseas visitors who spent time on the Costa del Sol and stayed in Estepona in the past couple of years.
 There’s strong demand for both long term and holiday rentals making Estepona an excellent choice for property investors looking for healthy rental yields.